What Happens If a Politician Breaks the STOCK Act? (Penalties Explained)

 What Enforcement Actually Looks Like

-Fines are typically self-reported and paid quietly; there's no equivalent of an SEC investigation for a routine late PTR.
+Fines are typically self-reported and paid quietly.
+There's no equivalent of an SEC investigation for a routine late PTR.
 Repeated, willful violations are rarer and can draw more scrutiny, but isolated late filings mostly don't.

 The Practical Takeaway